JGRoeder/frontend-nanodegree-mobile-portfolio/README.md

 - Switched for loops to stored value ( cached versions ) where applicable
 - Switched animation from operating on left to more performant translateX property
 - Switched # of moving pizzas from a static value to one calculated based on availwidth & availheight ( reduces overall count )
+- Replaced querySelector & querySelectorAll with thie more performant counterparts where applicable.
 - added translate3d property to moving pizza elements to force 3d acceleration **

 *<sub>**also adds elements to their own composite layers. backface-visibility seems to trigger acceleration as well.
 Depending on whether or not the additional composite layers are helping or hindering performance, that might be a better alternative.</sub>*